Confucius say

 Multiplicity defined in deployment descriptor with

 Navigability (uni-direction and bi-direction) is implied by the definition of abstract getter and setter method in one or both of the entity beans.
-Also, a is added to deployment descriptor.
+Also, a

 ** CMR fields (as opposed to CMP fields) cannot be initialized in ejbCreate() method because PK is not available atm, They can, however, be set in ejbPostCreate()